Q: Why do I have to pay for my garden waste to be collected?

-If you prefer you can take it to one of the household waste recycling centres for which there is no charge or alternatively, compost it at home.
+If you prefer you can take it to one of the household waste recycling sites (tips) for which there is no charge or alternatively, compost it at home.

-Q: What if I sign-up to receive this service but then move house?
+Q: What if I sign-up to receive this service but then move to a new house?

-The bins are the same size as the current green wheelie bins with a 240 litre capacity.
-Smaller wheeled bins with a capacity of 140 litres are available on request.
+The bins are the same size as the current green wheelie bins with a 240-litre capacity.

-Q: Live in a flat or receive weekly collections?
+Q: I want to have a garden waste collection but live in a flat or receive weekly waste collections?

 You may still be able to have garden waste collected, but it will vary depending on your property.
-You can still register and we’ll get in touch if there’s a problem.
+You can still register, and we will get in touch if there’s a problem.

 Q: What happens if I register for multiple bins and change my mind?

 No problem, we can collect any bins you no longer need.
 However, there are no refunds for returned bins.
-Alternatively, you can reduce the number of bins when you renew the service each year.
+Alternatively, you can reduce the number of bins when you renew the service the following year.

 Q: Can I share a bin?